PU Awards PhD Degree - UrduPoint

 PU Awards PhD Degree

-LAHORE, (UrduPoint / Pakistan Point News - 29th Mar, 2021 ) :The Punjab University has awarded a PhD degree to Muhammad Tahir, son of Muhammad Akhtar, in the subject of Solid State Physics (Microelectronics/Nanotechnology).
+LAHORE, (UrduPoint / Pakistan Point News - 2nd Apr, 2021 ) :The Punjab University (PU) has awarded a PhD degree to one Muhammad Irfan, son of Rana Muhammad Jamil, in the subject of education after approval of his thesis entitled 'A Case Study of Master of Arts in English Language Teaching and Linguistics Program at Institute of Education and Research'.

-According to a notification, issued by the university, degree was awarded after approval of his thesis entitled 'Surface Electronic and Structural Characterizations of Nanoparticles Based BifeO3 Thin Films."